 This situation has relaxed somewhat ever since the introduction of the new web-friendlier .webm format, this has loosened up somewhat.
 So in order to create more interesting web presences in the future, we'll be seeing more animated illustrations in the form of GIFs.
 In addition, there'll be more so-called micro-interactions to make navigation through the sites clearer and more user friendly.

 Micro-interactions are small animations that show us as users that something is happening or should be happening.
 A playful form of "feedback" so to speak.
 As a user, you feel more integrated and can identify more easily with the website/product.
 In addition, these interactions can provide positive surprise moments and serve as a guideline to define the user journey more clearly.
 This makes the user flow easier; the user is more likely to find what they are looking for on the website.

 An example of a micro-interaction:

 As a side effect of the spread of augmented reality (AR) and virtual reality (VR), we expect more 3D elements to be integrated into our website designs in the future.
 However, AR/VR won't make the breakthrough into web design next year.
 One reason for this is that the costs are still too high.
 But also the conflict with optimized loading times and the designs that focus on the end user.
 The use of new technologies ultimately makes the most sense, of course, if there's obvious added value.

 As a cheaper alternative, basically a kind of a light version of 3D, elements placed on top of each other are very popular.
 Especially when underlaid with light shadows, these elements suggest a slight three-dimensionality and create more depth.

-After the General Data Protection Regulation (GDPR) came into effect in May 2018, a number of infringements have already been sanctioned.
-These have included particularly heavy fines as reported in this article .
-In the meantime, a concept has been agreed upon for the assessment of the extent of fines which also takes into account the turnover of the company and the seriousness of the offence.
+Since the Data Protection Regulation (GDPR ) came into force in May 2018, a number of violations have already been punished.
+Among them also serious ones, as Heise Online reports in this article.
+In the meantime, a concept for the assessment of the amount of the fine has been agreed upon, which takes into account, among other things, the turnover of the company as well as the severity of the offence.